** For information on getting started with the Dribl app please look here. **

 If there is no other option but to forfeit a match, teams are required to:

 • Late (or no) notification of a forfeit will result in a fine from Football Canterbury that will be passed on the team.
-Depending how late the notification is sent, the team may also be liable to pay the match official fees for both teams.
+The team will also be liable to pay the match official fees for both teams.

 • Include the following information in your message: